BubbleDuckz/AgeofDuck---ELO-overlay-Age-of-Empires-2-DE-/README.md

 [❤️Donate❤️](https://paypal.me/mywebdeveloper)

 Disclaimer:
-Age of Duck is an independent fan-made tool and is not affiliated with or endorsed by Microsoft or World’s Edge.
+Age of Duck is an independent fan-made tool.
+It is not affiliated with, endorsed, or supported by Microsoft, World’s Edge, or Xbox Game Studios.
+All trademarks and copyrights belong to their respective owners.